Chasing Hope

-Chasing Hope is the twelfth studio album by Japanese singer Bonnie Pink.
-It was released on July 25, 2012, by Warner Music Japan.
+Chasing Hope is the twelfth studio album by the Japanese singer Bonnie Pink, released on July 25, 2012, by Warner Music Japan.
 The title was chosen due to the 2011 Tōhoku earthquake and tsunami, as Pink wanted to "deliver hope to Japanese people through music after the earthquake."

 The album was released in two editions: a standard edition, and a limited edition with a DVD of performances from her 2010 "Dear Diary" tour at the Akasaka Blitz.

-Prior to the album's release, all songs on the album were free to stream on the iTunes Store from July 18th to July 24th; this was the first time a Japanese artist did this.
+Prior to the album's release, all of the songs on the album were free to stream on the iTunes Store from July 18 to July 24; this was the first time a Japanese artist did this.